jp3tty/Election_Analysis/README.md

 * The percentage of votes from each county out of the total count
 * The county with the highest turnout

-and the results are communicated via the programs command line, as well as captured in a TXT file labeled "election_analysis."
+The results are communicated via the programs command line, as well as captured in a TXT file labeled "election_analysis."
 Below we will report the results of the audit and discuss the program used to arrive at its outcome.

 ## Election-Audit Results